 Under the Amended Credit Agreement, we may elect to pay interest on the Credit Line based on LIBOR plus an applicable margin (varying from 1.25% to 1.75%) or base rate (based on the prime rate of U.S. Bank or as otherwise specified in the Amended Credit Agreement) plus an applicable margin (varying from 0.00% to 0.50%).
 The applicable margins are calculated quarterly and vary based on our cash flow leverage ratio as set forth in the Amended Credit Agreement.
+The interest rate in effect at December 31, 2016 was 1.89%.
 There are no commitment fees or unused line fees under the Amended Credit Agreement.

 The Amended Credit Agreement includes financial covenants requiring a minimum fixed charge coverage ratio and a maximum cash flow leverage ratio.
 In addition, the Amended Credit Agreement also contains other customary affirmative and negative covenants and events of default.
-As of December 31, 2015, we were in compliance with the covenants and conditions of the Amended Credit Agreement.
+As of December 31, 2016, we were in compliance with the covenants and conditions of the Amended Credit Agreement.

-At December 31, 2015, we had an outstanding balance of \$50.0 million our credit line.
+At December 31, 2016, we had an outstanding balance of \$50.0 million under the Credit Line.

-Off Balance Sheet Arrangements
+Off-Balance Sheet Arrangements

-We do not participate in any off balance sheet arrangements.
+We do not participate in any off-balance sheet arrangements.